 One of my favorites was two teams playing a Mayan game similar to field hockey, except the ball was lit on fire.
 Nothing like adding a little danger to the game, right?

 We visited the park without knowing exactly what to expect, and were very pleasantly surprised.
 Things were well-run, and there really is so much to do.

 We haven’t described nearly all the things to do and see in the park.
 My best advice for a visit to Xcaret is to arrive early, and be ready for an adventure.

 Planning a trip?
-Pin the article for later!
+Pin or bookmark the article for later!

 Note: we were hosted by Xcaret for this day at the park, but all our opinions are our own.